Malcolm Sinclair (Swedish nobleman): Political effects of the murder

 The story was reported by a French merchant Couturier, who had traveled in the company of Sinclair.
 He was first taken to Dresden, where the Russian Minister held him for some time captive.
 Eventually he was released and received 500 ducats in compensation and went to Stockholm to testify about the murder.
 The Russian government however denied the responsibility for the assassination in official letters to the courts of Europe.
 The officers who carried out the assassination were exiled to Siberia but later during the Elizabeth's rule were promoted and moved to the city of Kazan.

 In Sweden the assassination brought tremendous resentment around the country and hatred towards Russia that spurred the war of 1741.
 Great part in inducing these emotions among the commoners belongs to "Sinclairvisan", a song about Sinclair by Anders Odel that in more than 95 stanzas depicts how Major Sinclair "on the other side" meets Charles XII, describes his fate and urges Swedes to revenge against Russia.

 At the site of the murder in 1909 the Swedish government erected a memorial.
-The text on the pedestal marble painting reads: "Hier fiel durch Mörderhand d.
+The engraved text on the pedestal marble reads: Hier fiel durch Mörderhand d.
 Schwed.
 Gesandte Baron v.
 Sinclair 17.
 VI.
-1739" (eng.
-The Swedish envoy baron Sinclair was struck here by the killer's hand 17 June 1739).
+1739 (The Swedish envoy Baron Sinclair was struck here by the killer's hand 17 June 1739).